xorganic/runas-rs/README.md

 ## References

 Special thanks to:
+- [@joaoviictorti](https://github.com/joaoviictorti) for creating this outstanding project.
+As a security enthusiast, I've found this tool incredibly valuable for my work and learning journey.
+This is a fork of the original repository that continues to build upon the solid foundation laid by Victor.
+His expertise in Windows internals and offensive security tooling in Rust is truly impressive.
 - [Pavel - CreateProcessAsUser vs. CreateProcessWithTokenW](https://www.youtube.com/watch?v=y42BsQJhd5w&t=816s)
 - [Pavel - Window Stations and Desktops](https://scorpiosoftware.net/2023/06/20/window-stations-and-desktops/)
 - [RunasCs](https://github.com/antonioCoco/RunasCs)